Tokyo Dome: in-depth

 Only a small number of tickets are sold through this platform (basically the areas that are colored on the chart).
 Even when the official ticketing site shows the seats to be sold out, there could be more available on Ticket Pia or Lawson Ticket, the other agencies that carry Giants tickets.

 As with most Japanese parks, the home team fans sit on the first base side with the cheering section in right field.
 The third base side is a mix of home/visitor fans.
-It's perfectly acceptable to be wearing a Giants uniform on the third base side, but sections of the left field bleachers are reserved specifically for the road team fans.
+It's perfectly acceptable to be wearing a Giants uniform on the third base side, but sections of the left field bleachers are reserved specifically for the road team fans so Giants jerseys are not allowed.

 Do tickets sell out?